krissterckx/js_exercises/exercise-2/README.md

 ### Usage

-To start the server run:
+To start the server, run from the root folder:

 ```
 npm install
-npm start
+npm run exercise2
 ```

 The server will be running on http://localhost:8080